mosip/mosip-infra/deployment/v3/docs/rke-setup.md

-## 1. Setting up kubernetes with rke on Ubuntu
+# RKE Cluster Creation and Updates with On-prem Ubuntu VM's

+## Create Cluster with RKE

 - Exchange keys with the remote node:
   - First generate keys on our machine: